IBMStreams/streamsx.sttgateway/_docs/200-user_overview.md

    - In Streams studio, you must double click on the BuildConfig of your application's main composite and then select "Other" in the dialog that is opened.
 In the "Additional SPL compiler options", you must add the following.
       - --c++std=c++11

    - If you are building your application from the command line, please refer to the Makefile provided in the AudioFileWatsonSTT example shipped with this toolkit.
 Before using that Makefile, you must set the STREAMS_STTGATEWAY_TOOLKIT environment variable to point to the full path of your streamsx.sttgateway/com.ibm.streamsx.sttgateway directory.
+Similarly, you must set the STREAMS_JSON_TOOLKIT environment variable to point to the full path of your streamsx.json (v1.4.6 or higher) toolkit directory.
 To build your own applications, you can do the same as done in that Makefile.

+   - Please note that your IBM cloud STT instance's API key will have to be provided via a submission time parameter into your application so that your API key can be used to generate a new IAM access token within the utility composite IAMAccessTokenGenerator mentioned above.
+Since the IAM access tokens will expire after a certain time period, it is necessary to keep refreshing it periodically.
+That utility composite does that as well.

 ## Example usage of this toolkit inside a Streams application:
 Here is a code snippet that shows how to invoke the WatsonSTT operator available in this toolkit for the basic features.
 For using the advanced features of the Watson STT service, please refer to another example code snippet shown in the Operator Usage Patterns section.